Allianz: 20th-century developments

-During World War II the Berlin headquarters of Allianz were destroyed by Allied bombing runs.
+During World War II, the Berlin headquarters of Allianz were destroyed by Allied bombing runs.
 Following the end of the war in 1945, Hans Heß became head of the company, and Allianz shifted its headquarters to Munich in 1949 due to the split between East and West Germany.
 Heß only held the position until 1948, when he was replaced by Hans Goudefroy.
+In 1956, Allianz became the first major European Insurance company to install a mainframe computer, taking delivery of a IBM 650 which provided cost savings within three years of delivery.
 After World War II, global business activities were gradually resumed.
-Allianz opened an office in Paris in 1959, and started repurchasing stakes in former subsidiaries in Italy and Austria.
-In 1971 Wolfgang Schieren became the head of the company.
+Allianz opened an office in Paris in 1959 and started repurchasing stakes in former subsidiaries in Italy and Austria.
+In 1971, Wolfgang Schieren became the head of the company.

 These expansions were followed in the 1970s by the establishment of business in the United Kingdom, the Netherlands, Spain, Brazil and the United States.
-In 1986, Allianz acquired Cornhill Insurance PLC, London, and the purchase of a stake in Riunione Adriatica di Sicurità (RAS), Milan, strengthened its presence in Western and Southern Europe in the 1980s.
+In 1986, Allianz acquired Cornhill Insurance in London, and the purchase of a stake in Riunione Adriatica di Sicurtà (RAS) in Milan, strengthened its presence in western and southern Europe in the 1980s.

-In 1990, Allianz started an expansion into eight Eastern European countries with establishing a presence in Hungary.
-In the same decade, Allianz also acquired Fireman's Fund, an insurer in the United States, which was followed by the purchase of Assurances Générales de France (AGF), Paris.
+In 1990, Allianz started an expansion into eight eastern European countries by establishing a presence in Hungary.
+In the same decade, Allianz also acquired Fireman's Fund, an insurer in the United States, which was followed by the purchase of Assurances Générales de France.
 These acquisitions were followed by the expansion into Asia with several joint ventures and acquisitions in China and South Korea and the acquisition of Australia's Manufacturers Mutual Insurance.
-Around this time Allianz expanded its asset management business as well by purchasing for example asset management companies in California.
+Around this time, Allianz expanded its asset management business as well by purchasing asset management companies in California.

-In 1999, Allianz purchased investment management firm PIMCO.
+In 1999, Allianz purchased investment management firm PIMCO for approximately US$3.3 billion.